Frequently Asked Questions

 A: On HOT days bottled water is available, but we do not provide food.
 You are encouraged to bring plenty of water to stay hydrated.
 You may bring snacks on the cruise.

-A: Although this tour is a fun, relaxing, sightseeing of nature, wildlife, and waterfront homes up the Trent River, Brice's Creek, and up part of the Neuse River the captains may share some history.
+A: This is a tour for fun, adventure on the rivers, relaxing, sightseeing of nature, wildlife, and waterfront homes up the Trent River, Brice's Creek, and up part of the Neuse River.

 The Neuse—The River of Peace- derived from the Native American Neusiok tribe and translating to “peace” the longest river in NC, 6 miles wide, 275 miles long, depth 8-12 feet.